-Figure 1 shows total admissions and total unique clients served for the past six state fiscal years.
+Figure 1 shows total admissions and total unique clients served for the past five state fiscal years.
 A unique client is a single person who has been admitted and has received any substance abuse treatment at a licensed provider during the given state fiscal year.
 An admission occurs when a client is admitted to receive substance abuse treatment at a licensed provider.
 Each time a client receives a new type of service or goes to a new provider, he is discharged and a new admission occurs.
 Consequently, each unique client can have multiple admissions.

 The graph shows that admission totals and unique client totals are closely related.
 Both totals change in a similar pattern.
-In the past five state fiscal years (2005-2006 through 2009-2010), reported admissions and clients have been on the decline.
+In the past five state fiscal years (2006-2007 through 2010-2011), reported admissions and clients have been on the decline.

 This is not necessarily a direct reflection of a decrease in need for treatment or a decrease in the amount of services provided.
-The SCAs and providers have reported treating fewer clients as a direct result of less funding to provide services.
-Also, the CIS is an old system and has become difficult to operate smoothly in the past few years.
+The Single County Authorities (SCAs) and providers have reported treating fewer clients as a direct result of less funding to provide services.
+Also, the CIS is an antiquated system and has become difficult to operate smoothly in the past few years.
 Many providers are using new operating systems that are causing compatibility problems.
 Therefore, this decline may be more of a reflection of data transfer issues and under-or non-reporting from some providers.
-The Bureau of Drug and Alcohol Programs is in the process of remedying these issues.
+BDAP is in the process of remedying these issues.

-CIS Admissions and Unique Clients for State Fiscal Years 2004-2005 through 2009-2010
+CIS Admissions and Unique

+Clients for

+State Fiscal Years

+2006-2007 through 2010-2011